A business guide to TCPA calling hours: Best practices to stay compliant

 1. Use local time detection

-Always determine the local time of the person you’re calling.
-This means accounting for time zones based on the area code or address – preferably both, as mobile numbers may not reflect current location.
+It’s recommended to attempt to determine the local time of the person you’re calling.
+This means using a solution that tries to account for time zones based on the area code or address – preferably both, as mobile numbers may not reflect the current location.

 2. Maintain an up-to-date compliance map